Always (Erasure song): Music video

-The music video for "Always" features Andy Bell in a Chinese scroll painting-inspired backdrop; it was directed by the Dutch-French filmmaker Jan Kounen.
-The singer appears as a mystical figure flying into a wintery garden, where he finds a woman standing in the cold by a pavilion.
-She is covered with snow and her eyes are closed.
-He uses his magical abilities, throws a magic ball in the air.
-Suddenly flowers are blooming and it becomes summer in the garden.
-The woman wakes up.
+The music video for "Always" features Andy Bell in a Chinese scroll painting-inspired setting; it was directed by the Dutch-French filmmaker Jan Kounen.
+The inscription on the opening scroll painting reads 永恆冬 (yǒnghéng dōng - "Everlasting Winter").
+The singer appears as a mystical figure flying into a wintry garden where he finds a woman standing in the cold by a pavilion.
+She is frozen, covered with snow, and her eyes are closed.
+He throws a magic ball in the air.
+Flowers bloom and it becomes spring in the garden.
+As a result, the woman wakes up.
 Bell picks flowers for her and combs her hair.
-Suddenly, a dark dragon-like creature appears and it gets dark and wintery in the garden.
-Bell must defend the woman against the creature, who now has the magic ball and uses it to trap the two in a huge snowball.
-Frozen in the snow, Bell manages to use the magic ball, so that it becomes summer again.
-The creature is fought and falls to the ground.
-The video ends with Bell flying away from the woman in the summery garden.
+Suddenly, a red demon-like creature appears, and it becomes dark and cold again.
+Bell must defend the woman against the demon, who now has the magic ball and uses it to trap the two in a huge snowball.
+Frozen in the snow, Bell manages to use the magic ball so that when it explodes in the air, spring returns.
+The demon is defeated, collapsing to the ground, and the video ends with Bell flying away from the woman in the spring garden.
+The inscription on the closing scroll painting reads 永恆春 (yǒnghéng chūn - "Everlasting Spring").

 "Always" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in May and June 1994.